Workflow

 What this means in QuoterAgent

-Use this guide as the operating reference for Delivery and Kickoff: post-sign execution and change request control.
+Use this guide as the operating reference for Delivery and Kickoff: execution flow, payment, and change control.
 It explains what this surface controls, what good execution looks like, and which teams should keep it trustworthy over time.

 • Primary owners currently covering this area: Product, Support.